wsydney76/craft-solrsearch/README.md

 ]
 ````

-### Create a behavior for updating an entries record
+### Create the Solr doc for an entry

-The plugin retrieves the data to be indexed by calling a `getSolrDoc()` method on an entry.
+The plugin uses an event to retrieve the data to be indexed.
+The event returns
-This means there has to be a behavior class attached that implements this method and returns
 an array that can be passed to the Solr `add` command.
 It has to match the fields specified
  in Solr's `schema.xml` and may look like